-Starting September 9th Hollywood Studios park hours will be reduced from 10:00 am to 7:00 pm daily.
-These are the new Fall Park Hours as Disney is further reducing operating hours for all the parks until crowds start coming back.
+For most of the Winter, Hollywood Studios park hours will be reduced from 10:00 am to 7:00 pm daily.
+These are the new Winter Park Hours as Disney is further reducing operating hours for all the parks until crowds start coming back.

 We’ll let you know if the opening or closing times change over the next weeks and months.